ivysingal09/bootcamp_ivy_singal/README.md

 - Expanded access to credit for underserved or “thin-file” borrowers.
 - Framework aligned with ethical and regulatory standards.

-## Stage 5: Data Storage Homework

-This stage demonstrates the ability to save and load tabular data using different file formats and environment-based folder configuration:

-- Created environment variables for raw and processed data directories (`.env`)
-- Saved a sample DataFrame to:
-  - **CSV**: `data/raw/example.csv`
-  - **Parquet**: `data/processed/example.parquet`
-- Verified both files by reading them back into pandas and comparing (same shape and content)

-## Stage 05 – Data Storage

 For this stage, I worked with environment-driven paths (`DATA_DIR_RAW`, `DATA_DIR_PROCESSED`) to save and reload data in multiple formats.